jordan-public/dual-rollup-zk-opt/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#/https://github.com/jordan-public/dual-rollup-zk-opt/)

 See instructions [here](zkprover/README.md).

+## Where can this run

+We are running our demo on a development installation on a GitPod Linux machine, which runs Cartesi Rollup, Cartesi VM in Host Mode and a Hardhat EVM instance.
+However, this can run wherever Cartesi has installations, apparently as follows at the time of this writing:
+- Ethereum (mainnet)
+- BSC Testnet
+- Optimism Görli
+- Arbitrum Görli
+- Polygon Mumbai
+- Görli
+- Gnosis Chiado

+In addition to our test environment running in Host Mode, any of the above should have a WASM interpreter installed inside the (appropriate version of) Cartesi VM.

 ## Abstract

-We are providing a proof-of-concept mechanism of Dual Rollup: ZK Rollup and Optimistic Rollup in one.
+We are providing a working proof-of-concept mechanism of Dual Rollup: ZK Rollup and Optimistic Rollup in one.
 Cartesi already provides Optimistic Rollup functionality.
 In addition, we run ZK Rollup functionality, which can be "claimed" at any time by anyone.
 If the Optimistic Rollup rolls back as a result of a fraud proof, next time it proceeds is going to be from the new Ethereum -Layer 1 (L1) state, which fits well.